sandstorm-io/blackrock/README.md

 1. Implement level 2 RPC in Cap'n Proto.
 2. Implement worker.
+   * Just an RPC wrapper around the exsiting supervisor.
    * Every grain gets a unique uid for another layer of sandboxing.
    * cgroups to track memory usage.
    * Loopback block devices just backed by disk.